Puneet2000/Puneet2000.github.io/_pages/about.md

 ---

-I am a final year Computer Science Undergraduate at [Indian Institute of Technology, Hyderabad](https://www.iith.ac.in/) and member of [Machine Learning and Vision Group](https://lab1055.github.io/), headed by [Dr. Vineeth Balasubramaninan](https://www.iith.ac.in/~vineethnb/index.html).
-I have around 2+ years of research experience in Computer Vision.
-During these years, I worked as a Summer Research Intern at Adobe MDSR Labs, Noida for two consecutive years (2019-2020) and have been involved in many deep learning projects, which have been published in following [conferences and workshops](https://puneet2000.github.io//publications/).
-I have also served as reviewer/subreviewer for following [conferences and journals](https://puneet2000.github.io/service/).
+I am currently working on Automated Form Structure Extraction at Adobe Experience Manager (AEM) Forms Team.
+I received my Computer Science Undergraduate Degree from [Indian Institute of Technology, Hyderabad](https://www.iith.ac.in/) where I was a member of [Machine Learning and Vision Group](https://lab1055.github.io/), headed by [Dr. Vineeth Balasubramaninan](https://www.iith.ac.in/~vineethnb/index.html).
+During my B.Tech, I worked as a Summer Research Intern at Adobe MDSR Labs, Noida for two consecutive years (2019-2020) and was involved in many deep learning projects, which have been published in following [venues](https://puneet2000.github.io//publications/).
+I am also an acitve reviewer and have served as (external) reviewer for following [conferences and journals](https://puneet2000.github.io/service/).
 ### Interests
 - *Robustness*: Adversarial, Attributional, OOD Robustness.
 - *Cross Domain Supervision*: Zero-/One-/Few-Shot Learning, Transfer Learning, Domain Generalization.